Five fast facts about urinary tract infections

 If you develop symptoms of a UTI, which include frequent urination, burning with urination, cloudy or foul-smelling urine, bladder pressure or blood in the urine, it’s important to have a medical evaluation as soon as possible.
 Because if you do have a UTI, no amount of water you drink or cranberry supplements you take will cure it.
 An antibiotic is required in all cases.
 Untreated infections can progress to the kidneys and the bloodstream and, in pregnant women, can cause significant pregnancy complications as well.

-At GoHealth, we’re open seven days a week to care for you!
+At Urgent Care, we’re open seven days a week to care for you!
 If you have symptoms of a UTI, we can run a urinalysis on-site, and get you a result in 60 seconds or less.
-Click below to save your spot online:
+Save your spot online or walk-in seven days a week and holidays.

 Sources: